-Focus on low-water plants and trees, adaptable to drought conditions.
-Plantings can still be very colorful and full, with a variety of textures and sytles.
-Design can be formal or informal, and incorporates native and non-native plants, boulders, rocks, and crushed gravel.
-Optional hardscape elements such as patios, walkways, and river beds give texture and dimension to the landscape.
-Suggestions for turf-alternatives are common for xeric designs.
+Focus on low-water plants and trees, adaptable to drought conditions and our fluctuating Colorado climate.
+Plantings beds are colorful and dense, with many textures and colors.
+Design can be formal or informal, and incorporates native and non-native plants, along with elements such as boulders, rocks, and crushed gravel.
+Optional hardscape features such as patios, walkways, and river beds give texture and dimension to the landscape.
+Suggestions for turfgrass replacement are common for xeric designs.

 While not a design style by itself, this is often a desired trait for our clients' home landscapes.
 The focus is on plants that do well with our local climate and soil conditions.
 Native plants require less water than non-native plants and rarely require additional fertilizer or soil amendments.
 They are more likely to attractive pollinators, such as birds, butterflies, and bees and provides winter habitat and protection for a variety of beneficial insects.